rsdoiel/antenna/pacific.md

 date: 2024-11-05, from: University of the South Pacific (Fiji)

-<p>As part of the Global Centre for Healthy Agriculture and Food (GCFaH) project, the research...</p>
+<p>As part of the Global Community Food for Planetary Health (GCFPH) project, the research team...</p>
 <p>The post <a href="https://www.usp.ac.fj/news/understanding-the-context-for-community-food-production-cfp/">Understanding the Context for Community Food Production (CFP)</a> appeared first on <a href="https://www.usp.ac.fj">The University of the South Pacific</a>.</p>